tylergneill/skrutable/manual.md

 ## using as library

-For each functionality, import the object construction from the respective module, then instantiate the object, and use its primary methods.
+For each functionality, import the relevant object constructor from the respective module, then instantiate the object, and use its primary methods.

 1. Transliteration
 ~~~